Mandy Dingle

-Mandy Dingle (also Dingle-Kirk) is a fictional character from the British ITV soap opera Emmerdale, played by Lisa Riley.
+Mandy Dingle is a fictional character from the British ITV soap opera Emmerdale, played by Lisa Riley.
 She made her first appearance during the episode broadcast on 20 July 1995 and departed on 28 September 2000.
-She returned briefly on 16 November 2001 and departed on 26 November 2001.
-After seventeen years, Riley agreed to reprise the role in late 2018 for a very brief stint, and made her on-screen return on 4 January 2019, and departed after three episodes on 8 January.
+She returned briefly from 16–26 November 2001.
+After seventeen years, Riley agreed to reprise the role in late 2018 brief stint, and made her on-screen return on 4 January 2019, and departed after three episodes on 8 January.
 On 10 July 2019, it was announced that Riley would be returning on a permanent basis, and Mandy reappeared from 12 September 2019.
+Riley took a brief break at the end of 2025 in order to appear on I'm A Celebrity.
+Her last appearance was 29 December 2025.
+She made virtual appearances on 16 & 26 January 2026 respectively, before returning on-screen on 17 February 2026.